1.9 million seek jobless aid even as reopenings slow layoffs

-WASHINGTON (AP) — Nearly 1.9 million people applied for U.S. unemployment benefits last week, evidence that many employers are still cutting jobs even as the gradual reopening of businesses has slowed the pace of layoffs.
+WASHINGTON (AP) — Nearly 1.9 million people applied for U.S. unemployment benefits last week, the ninth straight decline since applications spiked in mid-March, a sign that the gradual reopening of businesses has slowed the loss of jobs.

-The total number of people who are receiving jobless aid rose slightly to 21.5 million, down from a peak of nearly 25 million two weeks ago but still at a historically high level.
-It shows that scattered rehiring is offsetting only some of the ongoing layoffs with the economy mired in a recession.
-Thursday’s latest weekly number from the Labor Department is still more than double the record high that prevailed before the viral outbreak.

-Still, the number of people who applied for benefits last week marked the ninth straight decline since applications spiked in mid-March.
-The job market meltdown that was triggered by the coronavirus may have bottomed out as more companies call at least some of their former employees back to work.
+The diminishing pace suggests that the job market meltdown that was triggered by the coronavirus may have bottomed out as more companies call at least some of their former employees back to work.

-Fewer people sought jobless aid last week in 47 states and in Washington, D.C., while the number rose in just California, Florida and Mississippi.
-The total number of people receiving aid fell in 37 states and in D.C. and increased in 13 states.

-Applications for jobless benefits are falling in states that had reopened their businesses early, such as Georgia and Texas, and are also declining in those that are still early in the reopening process, such as New York and Massachusetts.
+The total number of people who are now receiving jobless aid rose only slightly to 21.5 million, suggesting that rehiring is offsetting some of the ongoing layoffs.

+Though applications for benefits are slowing, the latest weekly number is still more than double the record high that prevailed before the viral outbreak.
+It shows that there are limits to how much a partial reopening of the economy can restore a depressed job market mired in a recession.

 With all states in the process of gradually reopening for business, more consumers are starting to return to restaurants, stores and hair salons.
 That trend has boosted consumer spending from exceedingly low levels and has likely encouraged some companies to hire again.